phaneendra/android-cookbook-samples/learn-examples/devtoposts/jetpack-compose-text-view.md

 This is part of a collection of samples for learning android development,

-Best way to learn is by doing, This is my journey on learning android skills a day at a time, mostly self-taught, and use Kotlin in all my Android projects, I start this project for testing my skills and improving programme.
-The samples are all from internet and blog posts that others have done, I take it and just write by myself.
-Most of the projects I cannot finish it once I see the final output, so resorting to Google search and StackOverFlow to find a solution, and try my best to make them done, and after all I have uploaded and updated the projects to my Github account.
-If you have some questions please leave me a comment and I’ll appreciate it!

 In Google IO '19, Google launched Jetpack Compose to create declarative UI.
 So, basically, declarative UI means to create UI by specifying a specific set of UI elements we need and to structure it some way.

 In this sample, we are going to learn how to display a simple text using compose.